MohdFahoum/reading-notes/README.md

 # reading-notes
+*A text editor is a piece of software that you download and install on your computer, or you access online through your web browser, that allows you to write and manage text, especially the text that you write to build a web site.
+The text editor has to be one of the most important tools you can use as an aspiring web developer*

-*lets make some italic notes, while using this method you will end up having italic lines in your website* *lets try to do it using any website link(www.google.com)*
+*lets try to do it using any website link(www.google.com)*

-# and we also can use this tag as a header tag
+# choosing a text editor

-we also can add the like as a hyperlink [google](www.google.com)
+we also can add the like as a hyperlink [google](www.google.com) to search for the best code editor for us

 ![welcome Logo](/we.png)

-lets do some lists here :
+lets have some editors name :

-* first item
+* Atom
-* second item
+* Eclips

-lets also make ordered list:
+lets also make ordered list as the same:

-1.first item
-2.second item
+1.Atom

+2.Eclips